This article presents:

 Housework types that were investigated in this Chu, et al (2023) study included:

-Vacuuming, cleaning floors, washing windows, washing vehicles, moving furniture.
+- Heavy indoor work (vacuuming, cleaning floors, washing windows, washing vehicles, moving furniture)

 Caregiving